florianv/exchanger/doc/readme.md

 $name = $rate->getProviderName();
 ```

-For example, if Fixer returned the rate, it will be identical to `Exchanger\Service\Fixer::class`.
+For example, if Fixer returned the rate, it will be identical to `fixer`.

 ### Caching